villematti/i18next-loader/README.md

 ### query params:
 - `funcName`: change default function name (default is `__()`)
 - `quotes`: choose how to generates translated strings in code (default is `''`)

+### problems:
+- it will not translate keys depending of variables values: it is a loader so the value of the variable is unknown in the process of loading file. (to handle it we need to use i18next directly)